-- Glaze with a beaten egg if you want a crisp brown exterior.
+- For a crisp brown exterior, glaze with a beaten egg.
 Then bake for 20-30 minutes at 375F, rotating half way through to ensure even baking.

 - I only recommend prefermenting if you are using a gluten free baking flour mix.
 Don’t preferment with regular flour as it will develop gluten and the rugelach will toughen.

-- Using homemade cream cheese is the only way to ferment the batter.
+- Use homemade cream cheese or kefir cheese to ferment the batter.
 If you are using store-bought blocks of cream cheese, skip the pre-ferment.
-Also, blocks of cream cheese are also too firm to spread as a thin layer on the dough, so you can skip that step as well.
+Also, blocks of cream cheese are also too firm to spread as a thin layer on the dough, so skip that step as well.

-- Chopping dates finely can be tricky, so feel free to use date sugar instead.
+- Chopping dates finely can be tricky, so feel free to use date sugar (affiliate link) instead.

 - For a sweeter pastry replace the chopped dates with a 1/4 cup of brown sugar.
 If the pastry still isn’t sweet enough, then sprinkle them with icing sugar before serving.